armcknight/motherforker/README.md

   - [ ] If local (by having run `clone`, this is just a test if it already exists locally.
   - [ ] If remote (by having run `fork`, test if the supplied user credential owns the forked repo remotely).
 - [ ] Make `fork` work for private repos by pushing a private fork instead of using the standard GitHub fork API.
+- [ ] Currently gets the repo name from the first fetch remote; robustly handle the case when there's more than one, interactively and with an option argument